Sugarless Cookies (Marmalade & Raisin Vintage Recipe)

 How should I store sugarless cookies?

-Store airtight at room temperature for several days, or freeze baked cookies for longer storage.
+Store in an airtight container at room temperature for up to 5 days, or freeze baked cookies for up to 3 months.